abhishek-kumar-code/Redfish_Public/Specification.md

 #### Absent resources

 Resources may be either absent or their state unknown at the time a client requests information about that resource.
-For removed resources where the URI is expected to remain constant (such as when a fan is removed), the Resource should represent the State property of the Status object as "Absent".
+For removed resources where the URI is expected to remain constant (such as when a fan is removed), the resource should represent the State property of the Status object as "Absent".
 In this circumstance, any required or supported properties for which there is no known value shall be represented as null.

 #### Schema variations